the-roseburg-community/trr-alertnotifier/README.md

 ## To Use
 Update the env file with your Broadcastify username and password.
-Emails are handled by a email service.
+Emails are handled by an email service.
 MailerSend is used in this script (mailersend.com).
-Get an API token from this service.
+Get an API token from this service and add it to the env file as well.

 ## Docker
 To run, simply build the container and then run it: